mkjeff/secs4net/README.md

     ```

 7. `Item` is mutable with restrict.
-    > Basic rule: The `Item.Count` has been fixed already while the item is created.
+    > Basic rule: The `Item.Count` has been fixed while the item is created.

-    That means you can only overwrite values on allocated memory.
+    That means you can only overwrite values on existing memory.
-    e.q.
-A List item can override a sub-item via index operator but can't add/remove the sub-item.
-String Item still immutable, coz C# `string` is immutable as well.
+    String Item is still immutable, coz C# `string` is immutable as well.

 8. Reuse pooled array for large item values